CuUwrRobotics/practice-ros/README.md

 -   `hz <topic>`
 -   `info <topic>` basically what rqt_graph shows (but more boring)

 Note that there are a LOT of ROS commands; type `ros` then hit `tab` twice to see a full list.
+The same goes for `rqt`.

+One last interesting command is `rqt_bag`.
+There's too much here to go over, since we likely won't use this much.
+It opens a GUI which will allow you to use ROS bagfiles, which store the state of the session recorded.
+You can later take the recorded file and play it back.
+If you recorded the output of the C++ publisher, then closed it, then played it back, with the Python subscriber running, the subscriber will write out the same data as it would if the C++ file were running.

 # Challenges